 Monthly Grab Sampling Program

-The objective of this study is to monitor nutrient concentrations at the four component sites of the Hudson River National Estuarine Research Reserve (HRNERR; the Reserve).
-Grab samples are taken from four freshwater tidal locations; Ferry Landing (FL; Stockport Component), Tivoli North Bay and Tivoli South Bay (TN and TS, respectively; Tivoli Component), and Norrie Point (NP; Headquarters Location).
-Grab samples are also collected at Bear Mountain (BM; Iona Island Component), and Piermont Pier (PP; Piermont Marsh Component) the Bear Mountain station is located in the typical geographic location of the salt front where the salinity gradient varies yearly.
-Piermont Pier is located within the saline zone of the estuary.
-YSI datasondes are deployed at all grab sampling sites (Piermont Pier is operated by a partner organization) and meteorological data are collected continuously at the Norrie Point and Tivoli Components, thus relationships can be established between nutrient levels, the aquatic environment, and meteorological conditions.
+The objective of this study is to monitor nutrient concentrations at three of the four component sites of the Hudson River National Estuarine Research Reserve (HRNERR; the Reserve).
+Grab samples are taken from four freshwater tidal locations; Ferry Landing (FL; Stockport Flats Component), Tivoli North Bay and Tivoli South Bay (TN and TS, respectively; Tivoli Component), and Norrie Point (NP; Headquarters Location).
+Grab samples are also collected at Bear Mountain (BM; Iona Island Component), which is located in the typical geographic location of the salt front where the salinity gradient varies yearly.
+YSI datasondes are deployed at all grab sampling sites and meteorological data are collected continuously at the Norrie Point and Tivoli Components, thus relationships can be established between nutrient levels, the aquatic environment, and meteorological conditions.
 A concerted effort is made to collect samples on an ebb tide, which accounts for nutrient inputs to the wetlands via stream flow and tidal exchange and includes the influence of intertidal areas on nutrient levels; however, it should be noted that logistical challenges such as inclement weather events and unfeasible tide cycles may result in the collection of samples during a flood tide.

 Diel Sampling Program

 Monthly diel sampling is conducted at Tivoli South Bay.
-Diel sampling highlights the relative importance of tidal forcing on nutrient levels within Tivoli North Bay through the inclusion of two complete tidal cycles (a lunar day).
+Diel sampling highlights the relative importance of tidal forcing on nutrient levels within Tivoli South Bay through the inclusion of two complete tidal cycles (a lunar day).
 Sampling on a flood tide allows for isolation of nutrient inputs via tidal exchange.
 As with grab sampling, diel sampling on an ebb tide accounts for nutrient inputs via tidal exchange and stream flow and includes the influence of intertidal areas on nutrient levels.
 The combination of grab and diel sampling data will provide a better understanding of the relative importance of each water source in terms of nutrient delivery to Tivoli South Bay.
 In addition, these data will help us develop a better understanding of the effects of the intertidal area on nutrient dynamics

 3) Research methods –